-Following the successful implementation of the first phase of the Gas Treatment Facility, Zhaikmunai is expected to build a third unit which is the second phase of the Gas Treatment Facility.
+Following the successful implementation of the first phase of the Gas Treatment Facility, Zhaikmunai expects to build a third unit which is the second phase of the Gas Treatment Facility.
 This will depend on a number of factors such as the ability of Zhaikmunai to convert probable reserves into proved reserves, the oil price environment and the cash flow being generated from phase one.
-Management estimates that the construction of the second phase will cost approximately US\$362 million.
-Currently, Zhaikmunai is purely focused on implementing the first phase of the Gas Treatment Facility.
+Management estimates that the construction of the second phase will cost approximately US\$300-400 million.